schatekar/js-to-ts/README.md

 Yeyy.
 We converted our first module from javascript to typescript.
 If you run `npn run build` at this point, you will notice the webpack successfully gives us a packaged bundle in `lib/index.js` that is ready to use.

-The final code for this section is in the branch `convert-entry-module`.
-After you have cloned the repo, just checkout this branch and run `npm run build` to see the code in action.
+The source code at the end of this section is in [convert-entry-module](https://github.com/schatekar/js-to-ts/tree/convert-entry-module) branch.

-# Keep going
+# 4. Keep going
 Converting the first javascript file is a big win.
 You have basic plumbing in place now to take on the bigger task.
 You may want to expand your webpack configuration to include other types of files you may have in your project, add production build steps like minification, uglification etc. At the same time, you also need to keep converting more and more files from javascript to typescript.
 The next logical step is to get rid of our own type declaration files by converting the javascript modules into typescript.
 Let's change the `calculator` module to get rid of `calculator.d.ts`.
 There are a number of ways, you can rewrite calculator module using typescript.
 The simplest is to just export the four methods in the module like below.

 ```ts